42Overcoded/R-type/docs/rfc.md

 The Game Transmission Protocol (GTP) is defined to make available a fast packet transmission of packet-switched computer communication in the environment of an interconnected set of computer networks.
-This protocol assumes that the User Datagram Protocol (UDP) [1] is used as the underlying protocol.
+This protocol assumes that the User Datagram Protocol (UDP) [RFC 768](https://www.ietf.org/rfc/rfc768.txt) is used as the underlying protocol.

 This protocol provide a procedure for games to communicate with a server.
 It uses UDP as a fast packet-switched computer communication protocol.